StevenXuf/Spectral_properties_of_kernels_of_CNN-GPs/README.md

 res3=res_cnn(3) #residual convolutional networks with 3 layers
 ```

 ## Compute kernel matrix
-To measure the similarity between two images, their covariance must be computed using:
+To measure the similarity between any two images, their covariance must be computed using:
 ```python
 cov_cnn=cnn3(img_set) #kernel matrix of CNN cov_res=res3(img_set) #kernel matric of ResCNN
 ```

+## Eigendecompostion
+We do the eigendecomposition using `numpy` libray.
+Actually, there are 2 choices that could decompose the kernel matrix:
+* numpy.linalg.eig
+* numpy.linalg.svd
+We use `svd` since it is numercially more stable than `eig`.
+If using `eig`, there will be sigularity in eigenvalues.